Félix Auvray

 Joseph Félix Henri Auvray (1800–1833) was a French historical painter.

 Life and career

 Auvray was born at Cambrai in 1800.
 He was a pupil of Momal in Valenciennes, and afterwards of Antoine-Jean Gros in Paris.
-In 1824 he exhibited St. Louis a Prisoner, and in 1827, Gautier de Châtillon defending St. Louis against the Saracens, now in the Museum of Cambrai, and St. Paul at Athens.
+In 1824 he exhibited St. Louis a Prisoner, and in 1827, Gautier de Châtillon defending St. Louis against the Saracens, now in the Musée des Beaux-Arts de Cambrai, and St. Paul at Athens.
 He died at Cambrai in 1833.